joshtemple/lkml/README.md

 ### Serializing (generating) LookML in Python

-`lkml.dump` accepts a Python dictionary that represents the structure of the LookML that you would like to generate and either writes the serialized LookML to file or returns a string. `lkml` descends through the dictionary, writing LookML based on the keys and values it finds.
+`lkml.dump` accepts a Python dictionary representing the LookML that you would like to generate.
+If you pass a file object as an input argument, it will write the serialized result to that file.
+If not, it returns a LookML string.

+`lkml` descends through the dictionary, writing LookML based on the keys and values it finds.

 * **If the value is a dictionary**, `lkml` creates a block.
 Here's an example of a block of LookML.